rzstd/rzstd/README.md

 - [ ] Command line executable
 - [ ] Providing external API (.so, .dll)
 - [ ] Multi threading support
-- [ ] Multi Platform Executable Providing
+- [ ] Providing Cross-Platform Executables
 - [ ] Alpha And Beta Test
 - [ ] Code cleanups and external API stability
 - [ ] First stable release

 ## Participating and Sending pull request
-We appreciate your participation on developing this project, We truly believe in OpenSource commmunity.
+We appreciate your participation in developing this project, We truly believe in Open-Source community.
-But before starting writing some piece of code and sending pull request please open an issue and negotiate about implementation or patch with project managers and community.
+But before starting writing some piece of code and sending a pull request please open an issue and negotiate about implementation or patch with project managers and community.

-We kindly asking you to keep professional courtesy while contributing or answering to issues.
+We kindly ask you to keep professional courtesy while contributing or answering to issues.

 Always remember that every patch shall contain a unit test for the patched bug.